Loading and running multiple experiments#

 st.table(df_experiments)

-Converting the upload to instances of Experiment#
+Converting the upload to instances of Experiment

-Once the upload is complete, the code above displays to the user and stores as a pd.Dataframe in the df_experiments variable.
-To convert the rows to Experiment objects is a two step process.
+Once the upload is complete, the code above displays to the user and stores as a pd.Dataframe

-1. We cast the Dataframe to a nested python dictionary.
+to a nested python dictionary.
 Each key in the dictionary is the name of an experiment.
-The value is another dictionary where the key/value pairs are columns and their values.
+The value is another dictionary where the key/value pairs are columns and their values.We loop through the dictionary entries and pass the parameters to a new instance of the `Experiment`` class.

-The function create_experiments implements both of these steps.
+implements both of these steps.
 The function returns a new dictionary where the key value pairs are the experiment name string, and an instance of Experiment

 from model import Experiment